Gear4music (Holdings) plc

 Independent advice

-All Directors are able to take independent professional advice in the furtherance of the duties, if necessary, at the Group’s expense.
+All Directors can take independent professional advice in the furtherance of the duties, if necessary, at the Group’s expense.

 The performance of the Board is evaluated on an ongoing basis with reference to achievement of its strategic goals, and the way in which it operates including, but not limited to, the appropriateness of its skill level, the way its meetings are conducted and administered (including the content of those meetings), the effectiveness of the various Committees, whether Corporate Governance issues are handled in a satisfactory manner, and whether there is a clear strategy and objectives.

-Training is available should a Director request it, or if the Chairman or CEO consider it necessary.
+Training is available should a Director request it, or if the Chair or CEO consider it necessary.

 All Directors stand for re-election on a biennial basis.